 People-powered campaigning is not the exclusive preserve of the left; as I have written elsewhere, it played an important role in the success of the Brexit and Trump insurgencies.
 But it is striking both how tightly Theresa May’s Conservatives have stuck tightly to their repertoire of big donor money, focus-grouped messages and micro-targeted advertising, and how hollow these tactics are beginning to look.
 While this old politics playbook may be enough to win this time, it is increasingly looking like such a victory will be pyrrhic.

 Ultimately, the future of politics in Britain is about much more than Theresa May or Jeremy Corbyn.
 Both are accidental leaders.
 The real question is who can open the door to a new politics — one in which citizens are more empowered and able to live larger and more fulfilled lives, and we can navigate the tricky straits of twenty-first century politics together as a society.
 There will be many lessons to learn in the days after the election, and new campaigns to fight.
 But this brief and turbulent campaign is already revealing many reasons for hope.

 Paul Hilder is co-founder and chief international officer at CrowdpacLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.